Frequently Asked Questions

 I have an idea for a program.
 Who should I contact?

-If you have an idea for a program and want to share it with us, or co-lead that program with us, contact our Education Curator, Nathan Fuller at 608-756-4509 ext.304.
-We can’t promise that all ideas will be developed, but we are certainly open to hear your ideas!
+If you have an idea for a program, and want to share or co-lead that program with us, please contact RCHS Operations at 608-756-4509 x1003.
+We’re open to your ideas!

 I’m writing a newspaper article and I need a quote about something historical; who should I speak to?